pankajajoshi/ExpenseMonito-System/README.md

 # ExpenseMonitor-System
-Expense Monitor by logging your expenses digitally in this system
+Expense Monitor by logging your expenses digitally in this system.